canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/gc-source-code-repo.md

   * Sole source code repository for all departments and agencies
 * Needs 24/7, 365 days support
 * Identity and Access Management integrated to all departments
-* Seemless and automated governance and policy implementation
+* Seamless and automated governance and policy implementation
   * E.g: Code repository scanning for known vulnerabilities, licence compliance, audits,
 * DevSecOps functionalities available for all
   * E.g.: automated CI testing, build, deploy, etc.